jdi-testing/jdn-ai/README.md

 Current version of JDN plugin is client-server application with to independent parts and both parts should be installed separately.

 **Setup plugin to Chrome**
-* Download the last version of the plugin: https://github.com/jdi-testing/jdn/tags as archive
+* Download the last version of the plugin: https://github.com/jdi-testing/jdn-ai/releases (you need an archive named like the JDN version) as archive
-* Unpack the content to any convenient place
+* Unpack the content to any convenient place (the result folder name is 'dist')
 * Open Chrome Settings -> choose option 'More tools' -> choose option Extensions -> Click 'Load unpacked'
 * Select unpacked folder with the plugin on subfolders level (in the way that the contend as 'CSS' and 'Images', don’t do it just for 'dist' folder)
 * Open Chrome developer tools by F12 -> JDN tab should be added as the last tab at the Devtools